kfarleigh/ARGexamples/README.md

 # ARGexamples
-This repository contains workflows to estimate ARGs in paralle and generate summary statistics
+This repository contains workflows to estimate ARGs in parallel and generate summary statistics.
+Please reach out to Keaka Farleigh (keakafarleigh@gmail.com) if you need any help.